YusukeIwaki/playwright-ruby-client/documentation/docs/api/locator.md

 ```

+Ensure that checkbox or radio element is checked.

+**Details**

-This method checks the element by performing the following steps:
+Performs the following steps:
 1. Ensure that element is a checkbox or a radio input.
 If not, this method throws.
 If the element is already checked, this method returns immediately.
 1. Wait for [actionability](https://playwright.dev/python/docs/actionability) checks on the element, unless `force` option is set.
 1. Scroll the element into view if needed.